Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.md

 sysctl -p net.bridge.bridge-nf-call-ip6tables=1
 ```

-### `Unable to parse docker info output.
+### `The daemon did not report a server version.
 If you are using Podman, use the podman-info check instead.`

+The answer to `docker info` carries no server version.
+On a host with `podman-docker` installed, `docker` is a wrapper around Podman and answers with Podman's own information; use the `podman-info` check plugin there.

-The output of `docker info` does not contain the expected "Server Version" field.
-If you are running Podman instead of Docker, use the `podman-info` check plugin.
+### `Unable to read the docker info output.
+If you are using Podman, use the podman-info check instead.`

+The command answered with something other than the expected document, which usually means a wrapper or a proxy sits between the check and the daemon.
+Run `docker info --format '{{json .}}'` by hand to see what actually comes back.

 ## Credits, License